Mohamed-attia98/kafka/README.md

 - Amazon Athena: An interactive query service that allows you to analyze data directly from various data sources using standard SQL queries.
 It is a serverless service, meaning you don't need to provision or manage any infrastructure.
 Athena seamlessly integrates with the AWS Glue Data Catalog, providing a convenient and powerful way to query and analyze the data stored in the Data Catalog.
 ## Project life cycle
 ![kafka project](https://github.com/Mohamed-attia98/ITI-Graduation-Project/assets/82019926/b0ba31cb-08b0-4840-a0ee-6a9f6b40a24e)
+## files
+- indexProcessed.csv: This file contains the stock market dataset used in the project.
+- kafka-producer.ipynb: This Python script is used to create the producer, which sends data through the topic.
+- kafka-consumer.ipynb: This Python script is used to pull data from the topic and push it to an S3 bucket.